Purdue-eCTF/scrape-bot/README.md

 - `CTFD_EMAIL` — the email of the team on CTFd.
 - `CTFD_PASSWORD` — the password of the team on CTFd.

+See **Slack bot setup** for how to configure the required Slack secrets.

-Other configuration options are found in `config.ts`:
+Other configuration options are found in `config.ts` (you likely won't need to change these):
 - `SCOREBOARD_NOTIFY_CHANNEL_ID` — the discord channel to send scoreboard reports in.
 - `STATUS_CHANNEL_ID` — the discord channel to send build status updates in.
 - `STATUS_MESSAGE_ID` — the message to update when the status of a build changes.
 The ID of this message can't really be obtained until a build status message is sent